 - 1: I kept a daily journal.
 I recorded dreams, discoveries, agonies, signs, fears, feelings, everything.
 I had to get the feelings out of my head and onto the page where I could see it all objectively.
 Journalling is a deeply psychotherapeutic tool.

 - 2: I spoke with other published memoir authors and experienced editors.
 You need to know the difficult feelings are normal, and you need to know you’re not alone.
 You also need to discuss the story with professionals who can see both the intensely personal aspect at the same time as the bigger story.
 My biggest writing breakthroughs came after short conversations where I articulated complex aspects of the story.
+I only spoke with those who had published memoir and this helped exponentially.

 So if you’re working on your memoir right now, and it’s difficult, take heed that you’re doing it right!